Is a Paleo Diet Healthy?

 Compared to Keto, Paleo is much more feasible for long-term application.

-This is dependent on whether your Paleo diet is creating nutritional deficiencies.
-Without proper nutrition, a Paleo diet can crash and burn, so make sure you are taking into account the vitamins and minerals that the Paleo diet may lack.
+This is dependent on whether your Paleo lifestyle is creating nutritional deficiencies.
+Without proper nutrition, a Paleo lifestyle can crash and burn, so make sure you are taking into account the vitamins and minerals that the Paleo lifestyle may lack.

 Are eggs paleo?